DOSull/Spatial-Analysis-and-Modelling/labs/geostatistics/assignment-geostatistics.md

 library(gstat)
 library(raster)
 ```
-Data are provided in the [week-9.zip](zip file) and also include an RMarkdown version of these instructions.
+Data are provided in the [zip file](geostatistics.zip) and also include an RMarkdown version of these instructions.

 ## The data we will work with
 We will work with some old weather data for Pennsylvania on 1 April 1993.
 It is surprisingly hard to find well behaved data for interpolation, and these work.
 I tried some local Wellington weather data, but they were (maybe unsurprisingly), not very well-behaved...